 ALLRECORDCOUNT()

-By building a workflow logic of your own, and applying the relevant methodology, you will ensure that only clean data, prepared in a consistent and transparent way, is reaching the management reports, so you can have full confidence that your decisions will be based on accurate data.
-Because all the steps are pre-defined and transformation is automated (especially if you're using the Scheduler app) the transition time from raw data to ready data is reduced to a few seconds and your team will have up-to-date information any time on any device.
+By building your own workflow logic and applying the relevant methodology, you will ensure that only clean, consistently prepared data reaches the reports.
+This gives you full confidence that your decisions are based on accurate data.
+Since all steps are pre-defined and transformations are automated (especially if you’re using the Scheduler app), the transition time from raw data to ready data is reduced to just a few seconds, ensuring your team has access to up-to-date information anytime and on any device.

-Attached below is a demo file which combines many of the automated data cleaning methods mentioned in this article (IOZ attachment).
+Attached below is a demo file that combines many of the automated data cleaning methods mentioned in this article (IOZ attachment).

 Can any automated ETL process catch and fix 100% of the data issues?

-The answer will depend on the data origins and the nature of anomalies (are they consistent from one batch to the next, or they vary all the time?).
-In some cases a degree of manual intervention will be needed and Omniscope can manage this situation in two ways:
+The answer depends on the data origins and the nature of the anomalies (are they consistent across batches, or do they vary each time?).
+In some cases, a degree of manual intervention may be required, and Omniscope can manage this in two ways:

-- allow viewing/ editing inside the project (Data table block in the workflow or Table view in the Report block).
+- Allowing viewing/editing within the project (via the Data Table block in the workflow or Table View in the Report block)

-The green block represents a file output, containing mismatching data that is exported, inspected and edited manually outside Omniscope.
-Edited data with corrections can be imported back and integrated into the transformation logic.
+The green block below represents a file output containing mismatched data, which is exported, inspected, and edited manually outside of Omniscope.
+Edited data with corrections can then be imported back and integrated into the transformation logic.

 Different methods for data editing inside Omniscope can be found in this article on our Knowledge Base.